morph-eos/flamsg/README.md

   - bcrypt (for password hashing)
   - WebSocket (for real-time communication)

-## Contributing

-If you'd like to contribute to this project, please follow these guidelines:

-- Fork the repository and create a new branch for your feature or bug fix.
-- Write clear, concise code and comments.
-- Test your changes thoroughly.
-- Create a pull request with a detailed description of your changes.

 ## License

 This project is open-source and available under the MIT License.